jchultarsky101/pcli/README.md

 Behind the seens, PCLI will execute two (or more) queries against Physna for each of your pictures.
 It will then combine the results by ranking up those that are repeating in the outputs.

-## Model Labeling
+## Model labeling

-the PCLI client also provides its own mechanism for label propagation.
+The PCLI client provides its own mechanism for label propagation, which is form of object classification.
-This is implemented in the *label-folder" command.
+This is implemented in the **label-folder** command.
 It is based entirely on geometric match scores provided by Physna.

 The user provides 3 mandatory and one optional input arguments:

-* "folder" - the target folder identifier in your tenant
+* "folder" - the target folder name in your tenant
 * "classification" - the name of a metadata property that will be used for classification
 * "threshold" - the confidence threshold value
 * "exclusive" - this is a flag and does not take a value.
 If present, only the models found in the source fodler will be considered for matching.
 The default is to consider all models in the tenenat regardless of their parent folder.

-When executed, PLCI will read the contents of the folder and for each of the models in it, it will perform part-to-part match as in the "match-model" command.
+When executed, PLCI will read the contents of the folder and for each of the models in it, it will perform part-to-part match as in the **match-model** command.
 The match will be done with the specified threshold.
 It will then rank the matches by their scores and starting from the highest to the lowest will check if the matching models contain a value for the metadata property specified.
 If they do, the model will also be assigned that same metadata property and value.

-The assumption is that if model "A" has metadata property of "classification" with value of "apple" and model "B" is 98.5% geometrically the same as model "A", we can say with
+The assumption is that if model "A" has metadata property of "classification" with value of "apple" and model "B" is 98.5% geometrically the same as model "A", than we can say with
 98.5% confidence that model "B" is also an "apple".
 We indicate that by setting model "A"'s metadata property "classification" to have value of "apple"